 So what creates the “neighborhood” on game days is the influx of tailgaters.
 Add the food trucks, cart vendors shucking their wares, live music and for one day the RWS community becomes a city.

 Two taverns located in easy walking distance of the Ralph – the Big Tree Inn and Danny’s South are popular Bills establishments and pretty crowded on game days.
-Duff’s on Orchard Park Road in Orchard Park is a Buffalo institution and arguably offers some of the best wings in town.
+Duff’s on Orchard Park road in Orchard Park is a Buffalo institution and arguably offers some of the best wings in town.
 Quaker Crossing shopping plaza on Mile Strip Road, about a mile north of the stadium, is the home of a number of chains – Red Robin, Longhorn Steakhouse and Cold Stone Creamery.

+Despite the lack of on field success by the Bills (no playoff appearances since 1999), the team has a pretty solid and robust season ticket base in the mid 40,000 range, and early season games always sell out early.
 The team has worked hard to establish a regional footprint, locating its training camp facility 80 miles east in suburban Rochester, and also markets heavily to the Canadian fan base in Southern Ontario.

 The one unfortunate part of the access to the venue is the lack of suitable public transportation.
 Back in the 1980’s a regional 46 mile light rail master plan was drawn up, which would have included a line right out to the stadium.
 Only 6 ½ miles of that plan was ever actually constructed, and today, access by car or private bus or RV is pretty much the only way to get to New Era Field.
-Buffalo is the only four sports city in the nation that prohibits ride sharing services such as Lyft or Uber, and the team is making a huge lobbying push with the state legislature to remove restrictions on those transportation options.

 That being said, the grid of expressways and divided highways (I-90, US 219, and NY-5 along the lake) is well laid out and offers multiple access points towards the stadium property.
 Good traffic management gets fans into the stadium lots with ease.
 There are also a multitude of private lots in all directions offering off site parking options, most offering tailgating for fans as well.